 One of the biggest drawbacks for people wanting to start their own business is money.
 This is usually the deciding factor between going for it and holding back, and it’s easy to understand why.
 These are tough financial times, but more and more small business ideas seem to be finding the capital to bring their grand idea to life.

 How?
 By being strict on their finances and understanding where they can plan for potential pitfalls.
-Hopefully, if you follow these next three steps, you’ll be able to pick up a few ideas too that will make your start-up a reality.
+Hopefully, if you follow these next three steps to financial stability, you’ll be able to pick up a few ideas too that will make your start-up a reality.

 It is too often the case that start-up owners fail to ask themselves the certain critical questions.
 No matter what the industry, there are some particularly important ones that relate to profit vs sales.
 How long does it take after the sale has gone through before you actually receive the money?
 How are business expenses accounted for?
 How do you fund new equipment?
 Every business owner needs to know their inner financial workings so well that they could sit an exam paper on it.

 Then you need to think about suppliers.
 How much does it cost to produce each product you sell, and how long before it can be delivered?
 If it’s a service, what are the running costs of providing it?
 Efficiency in this area can make or break a business; you don’t have to cheat on things that sacrifice the quality of your service, but try to cut costs where you can once you understand how your business runs.